SlugBot/web/guide.md

 SlugBot intergrates with Twitch.tv allowing it to notify when your selected streamers go live.
 After specifying your `streams` channel using <span class="command-link" data-command="setchannel"/> and adding some streamers to look out for using <span class="command-link" data-command="streamer"/>, SlugBot will send a notification message to the `streams` channel when those streamers go live.
 SlugBot will also delete the notification when the stream goes offline.

 <div class="note">
-	Setting a streamer role using <span class="command-link" data-command="setrole"></span> allows a role to specify a member as a streamer for SlugBot to look out for and post notifications in the streams channel.
+	Setting a streamer role using <span class="command-link" data-command="setrole"> allows a role to specify a member as a streamer for SlugBot to look out for and post notifications in the streams channel.
 </div>

 ### Set a Channel for SlugBot to Use